3rr0r-505/KeySpy/README.md

 # KeySpy - Remote Keylogger Tool

-KeySpy is a simple Python keylogger with a web interface for viewing captured keystrokes in real-time.
+KeySpy is a Python keylogger with a web interface for viewing captured keystrokes and executing payloads remotely in real-time.

 ## Features